Thule Motion vs Force XT | Roof-top cargo box review and comparison

-Note: Thule has revised its Motion line of roof-top cargo boxes.
+Note: Thule revised its Motion line of roof-top cargo boxes in summer 2024.
 The Motion XT is now the Motion 3, featuring an updated aerodynamic design, additional size options, and more.
-Our comparison of the Thule Motion vs. Thule Force XT has been updated to reflect the new offerings.
+This review of the Thule Motion vs. Thule Force XT has been updated to reflect the changes.

-If you’re debating between the Motion 3 and the top-end Vector, check out our comparison of these two models at https://outdoorcrunch.com/thule-motion-vs-vector/.
+If you’re debating between the Motion 3 and the top-end Thule Vector, check out our comparison of those two models at https://outdoorcrunch.com/thule-motion-vs-vector/.

 Summary

 Thule has long been a leader in vehicle roof racks, boxes, hitch-mount racks and accessories, and both the Thule Motion 3 and Force XT lines demonstrate the constant evolution of roof-top cargo box features, functionality and aesthetics.
 We've come a long way from the first couple generations of clunky cargo boxes with finicky mounting systems.
-Today's boxes from Thule are aerodynamic and loaded with user-friendly features and optional accessories (like this set of GoPack duffel bags).
+Today's boxes from Thule, Yakima and others are aerodynamic and loaded with user-friendly features and optional accessories (like this set of GoPack duffel bags).

-If money isn't a concern and you want a sleek, glossy, full-featured roof-top box that will look good on top of your favorite vehicle without compromising functionality, then the Thule Motion 3 is the obvious choice.
+If money isn't a concern and you want a sleek, glossy, full-featured roof-top cargo box that will look good on top of your favorite vehicle without compromising functionality, the Thule Motion 3 is our choice.
 With that decision made, you just need to determine how much capacity you want and whether the two low-profile size options (XL Low and XXL Low) meet your needs.

-If you're looking to save a few dollars and are perfectly happy with a matte finish and simpler styling (and lack of SlideLock system), then go with the Thule Force XT.
-Keep scrolling for our detailed reviews of both cargo boxes.
+If you're looking to save a couple (hundred) dollars and are perfectly happy with a matte finish and simpler styling (and lack of SlideLock system), then go with the Thule Force XT.

 Side-by-side comparison of the Thule Motion 3 and Force XT